Our Top Sources for the Best Coffee Mugs, Because You Can Always Use One More

 A coffee mug at or just under 8 ounces—borderline the same dimensions as a teacup, but not quite as diminutive as a demitasse for espresso—is the preferred size of more than one Domino editor.
 1616/Arita Japan’s cup is a teeny take that falls somewhere happily in the middle.
 Only 2 inches tall and a hair wider, this Japanese-inspired ceramic with its fully flush, just-as-petite handle is a delight to drink from, especially if you go with the bright pink and dandelion glazed interior combo.

 It isn’t the only little mug offered by the brand.
 This minimalist number, designed by Teruhiro Yanagihara, is about the same size but elevates the plain white porcelain with a subtly flared lip and square handle.
-Made from crushed stone, this option is impervious to heat and crazy durable, making it a great addition to your daily drinkware rotation.
+Made from crushed stone, it is impervious to heat and crazy durable, making it a great addition to your daily drinkware rotation.
+If a shot of espresso, however, is your preferred caffeinated indulgence, we found a few petite cups to suit those tastes as well.
 Of course, by shopping at online retailer Goodee, which prioritizes traditional crafts and ethically sourced materials, you can rest assured that every piece is made with the utmost care.

 Best Enamel: Crow Canyon

 Enamel coffee cups bring to mind camping trips and outdoor excursions that require a durable, lightweight, and low-maintenance material you don’t have to stress about shattering.
 They’re also often sold at an affordable price.
 Crow Canyon has been making chic enamelware by hand since the 1970s, so it should come as no surprise that the brand is our go-to for picnic-friendly mugs (and if you’re a Prime member, it’s one of the few cool home brands on Amazon that will ship to you in two days’ time).
-Each of the 12- or 16-ounce cups, made of porcelain enamel and with a steel base, are dishwasher-, stovetop-, and oven-safe.
-All you have to decide is whether to go with the vintage-inspired color-blocked rims or playful take on Splatterware.
+Each of the 12- and 16-ounce cups, made of porcelain enamel and with a steel base, is dishwasher-, stovetop-, and oven-safe.
+All you have to decide is whether to go with the traditional Splatterware or vintage-inspired color-blocked rims.

 Best Borosilicate: Hay